 Parquet is wood flooring with an interesting history

-Parquet flooring options from Havwoods
+Oak parquet options from Havwoods

-All Havwoods' herringbone blocks stocked in the US are pre-finished and we offer options in both solid and engineered wood.
+All Havwoods' herringbone blocks stocked in the US are pre-finished and we offer options in both solid and engineered oak.
 The latter often come in larger dimensions than is traditional, resulting in a more contemporary-looking floor, and are usually suitable for installation over underfloor heating.
 If you want an antique appearance, we also offer both tumbled and reclaimed options.

 Parquet flooring in your home

 Parquet is one of the most elegant and decorative flooring options available and works particularly well in living rooms, dining rooms and foyers.
-Conventional design wisdom says that patterns can overwhelm a small space, but in reality herringbone and chevron patterns can work particularly well in long, thin spaces.
+Conventional design wisdom says that patterns can overwhelm a small space but, in reality, herringbone and chevron patterns can work particularly well in long, thin spaces.
 Just remember to work out your pattern carefully before you start.
 The designs repeat so, if the rows are not perfectly straight and precisely aligned with the walls, the result will be disappointing.
 And remember, walls are not always perfectly square so you need to take this into consideration too.

 Once installed you can protect your investment with the correct care.
-Parquet should be maintained just like any other real wood floor, the details depending on whether you have opted for a lacquered, oiled or UV oiled finish.
+Parquet should be maintained just like any other real hardwood floor, the details depending on whether you have opted for a lacquered, oiled or UV oiled finish.
 Maintenance guides can also be found on this website here.